anvaka/map-of-github/README.md

 (Side note: I tried other similarities too, but Jaccard gave the most believable results)

 In the third phase I used a few clustering algorithms to split repositories together.
-I liked [Leiden clustering](https://www.nature.com/articles/s41598-019-41695-z) the best and ended up with 1000+ clusters.
+I liked [Leiden clustering](https://www.nature.com/articles/s41598-019-41695-z) the best and ended up with 1,500+ clusters with ~690K projects.

 In the fourth phase I used my own [ngraph.forcelayout](https://github.com/anvaka/ngraph.forcelayout) to compute layouts of nodes inside clusters, and a separate configuration to get global layout of clusters.